DVM Application FAQ

 DVM Admissions FAQ

 Yes.
-The Bardsley Scholarship Program (https://www.vetmed.msstate.edu/alumni-friends/bardsley-scholarship-program) is awarded to incoming first-year veterinary students who demonstrate high academic performance and leadership potential.
-Other CVM scholarships are available for students to apply beginning in January of their first year.
-For more information about CVM scholarships, visit https://www.vetmed.msstate.edu/alumni-friends/opportunities-for-giving#scholarships
+There are two prestigious scholarships awarded to incoming veterinary students: The Charles E. and Viola G. Bardsley Scholarship and the Dr. Elton Mac Huddleston Rural Veterinarians Scholarship.
+These scholarship programs are awarded to incoming first-year veterinary students.
+Other CVM scholarships are available for students to apply beginning in the fall semester of their first year.
+To learn more about these scholarship programs and other CVM scholarships, please visit https://www.vetmed.msstate.edu/admissions/scholarships.

 Yes.
 You must submit an original, official transcript from every college or university you have attended.
 Transcripts must be submitted directly to VMCAS.
 Visit “Sending Official Transcripts to VMCAS” for more information.